MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-intro-aad.md

 ### Compliant and domain joined devices

 Azure AD conditional access enables compliant and domain-joined device information to be passed directly to Microsoft Cloud App Security.
 From there, an access policy or a session policy can be developed that uses device state as a filter.
 For more information, see the [Introduction to device management in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/device-management-introduction).

+> [!NOTE]
+> Some browsers may require additional configuration such as installing an extension.
+For more information, see [https://go.microsoft.com/fwlink/?linkid=2102732](https://go.microsoft.com/fwlink/?linkid=2102732).

 ### Client-certificate authenticated devices